uwezukwechibuzor/blogmos/README.md

 Welcome to CHATMOS!

-The Transparent, uncensorable Blog Hub for Cosmos Ecosystem
+The Transparent, uncensorable CHAT Hub for Cosmos Ecosystem